833-483-7477

 Abnormal changes in your mood could very likely be a warning sign that you suffer from a deficiency in vitamin D. It is true that mood changes can occur from life events, pre-menstrual hormones in women and mental illnesses, but you may want to consider the possibility that an inadequate amount of vitamin D may also be contributing.

 Vitamin D is important to your mental health and your physical well-being as it’s responsible for maintaining the serotonin levels in your body.
-This is vital to your mental health because serotonin is the body’s “happiness hormone.”
+This is why vitamin D supplements are vital to your mental health because serotonin is the body’s “happiness hormone.”

-To treat a deficiency in vitamin D, incorporate more starchy foods, salmon, mushrooms and egg yolks into your diet.
+To treat a deficiency in vitamin D, incorporate more starchy foods, salmon, mushrooms, and egg yolks into your diet.
 Your body also produces vitamin D when it receives exposure to the sun’s UVB rays, so getting 10-30 minutes of sun each day can help boost your body’s vitamin D totals.
-However, too much time in the sun can still lead to adverse effects on your skin and other potential health issues.
+However, too much time in the sun can still lead to adverse effects on your skin and other potentially serious health conditions and issues.
 It’s crucial to take the proper precautions if you plan to be out in the sun for longer durations.

 5. Brittle Hair or Hair Loss